jspotten/collaborate/README.md

   - Example: import { alertDisplay } from './alert.js';
 - The key thing to understand is that modules can only be called from other modules.
 You cannot import a module object into a globally scoped JavaScript file.

+<h5>Document Object Model</h5>

+- The Document Object Model (DOM) is an object representation of the HTML elements that the browser uses to render the display.
+- You can provide a CSS selector to the querySelectorAll function in order to select elements from the document.
+- textContent property: contains all of the element's text.
+- innerHTML property: a textual representation of an element's HTML content.
+- o create a new element you first create the element on the DOM document.
+You then insert the new element into the DOM tree by appending it to an existing element in the tree.
+- To delete elements call the removeChild function on the parent element.
+- All DOM elements support the ability to attach a function that gets called when an event occurs on the element. (event listeners)
+- Commonly Used Events:
+  - Clipboard:	Cut, copied, pasted
+  - Focus:	An element gets focus
+  - Keyboard:	Keys are pressed
+  - Mouse:	Click events
+  - Text: selection	When text is selected
+- You can also add event listeners directly in the HTML using the onclick handler.